-Be prepared to supply the auditor a September 20 roster for each class approved for additional funding.
+The district should maintain a September 20 roster for each class approved for additional funding.
 The roster must have the exact course code as approved on the Pathways list.

 Classes taken at a Technical College or Community College are no longer eligible for .5 funding.
 Those classes are now funded directly to the college by the Kansas Board of Regents.